peterhendrick/steggin/README.md

 ```bash
 gpg --keyserver hkp://keys.gnupg.net --recv-key EC3ED53D
 ```
+* gpg - this is the open source program to use.
+* --keyserver - this is the argument for the remote keyserver in which to receive my published public key.
+* --recv-key - import the key that matches the next characters.

 You now have my public key imported on your machine.
 You can now verify the SHASUM.sig file.
 In bash type:

 ```bash
 gpg --verify SHASUM.sig SHASUM
 ```
+* --verify this argument verifies the next argument is a valid signed signature of the file that comes after.

 You should see the following as part of the output:

 ```bash